 In terms of plugging options, you have AC as well as DC power supply.
 You get a single 12 volt DC socket along with four USB connectors.
 You also get a 110V – AC outlet with support for voltage converters.

 As the name suggests – the Anker PowerHouse is a mini power station in itself.
-It can support all your electronic equipment along with camping appliances like mini fridge, signal receivers, CPAP machines, table lamp, smartphones, tablets, kindles, laptops – anything.
+It can support all your electronic equipment along with camping appliances like mini fridges, signal receivers, CPAP machines, table lamps, smartphones, tablets, kindles, laptops – anything.

 - 240 Wh power supply

 The Jackery PowerStation is another big boy with some very promising features.
 It cost significantly lower than the Anker Powerhouse and can be a great budget alternative.